-LMG Life Sciences Awards EMEA
+Life Sciences Awards EMEA

 The annual awards ceremony for the 2025 awards took place in June 2025 at The Waldorf Hilton, London.
 The event brings together leading individuals from the industry to celebrate the most impressive achievements and breakthoughs of the previous calendar year, as well as the firms, teams and individuals who are setting the standard.

 The Life Sciences Award’s distinctive structure is designed to showcase firms that specialise and excel in life sciences work, with categories that cover the sector and the range of legal disciplines that service it.
-A full description of the categories and awrads methodology can be seen in our Awards Guidelines

-The most recent winners for the 2025 can be seen here
+The most recent winners for the 2025 can be seen here.

 What do you award?